 2. Write an Actionable Headline

-Create actionable headlines that clearly communicate your message and prompt customer action, working within the limited character count.
+Create headlines that clearly share your message and prompt a call to action (CTA), while staying within the post character limit.

 3. Keep Your Description Content Short And Sweet